dereuromark/media-embed/README.md

 ```

 As this is costly when used at runtime, it is usually better to parse the URL upon save
-and transform it into a bbcode like syntax that can be translated into HTML quicker and easier.
+and transform it into a BBCode like syntax that can be translated into HTML quicker and easier.

 ### Example with "host slug" and "id" saved in DB
 When a URL is posted in the video field (varchar 255), we can extract the data from it and validate it: